mattconfusion/tankobon/README.md

   }
 }
 ```
-Grouping chapters in "chapter" mode:
+Grouping chapters in *chapter* mode:

 ```
 {